lyxell/logifix/README.md

 ## How does it work?

-Logifix performs deep search and rewrite of code.
+Logifix performs deep search and rewrite using an ensemble of transformations that can all work on code in parallel.

 Given the code below:

 ```java
   private static Pattern getPattern(String groupRegexp) {